bioconda/bioconda.github.io/_sources/developer/updating-bioconda-utils.rst.txt

 ===========================

-This section documents the steps required to update bioconda-utils and get the updated version working over on bioconda-recipes, working on Azure DevOps and building packages.
+This section documents the steps required to update bioconda-utils and get the updated version working over on bioconda-recipes, working on CI platforms and building packages.

 ``bioconda-utils`` is currently using `Release Please